pruthvirajshitole/pruthvirajshitole/README.md

 ---

+### 📧 Spam Email Classification using Machine Learning | Python, scikit-learn, Streamlit

+- Developed a real-time email spam classifier using NLP and deployed it via Streamlit.
+- The steps includes :
+  - Data cleaning
+  - EDA
+  - Text Preprocessing
+  - Model building
+  - Evaluation
+  - Prediction
+  - Website
+  - Deploy
+- ✅ Text cleaning, tokenization, and TF-IDF vectorization
+- 🔍 Trained and evaluated models using accuracy and precision metrics
+- 📈 Serialized model/vectorizer for fast inference
+- ⚙️ Built an interactive Streamlit app for live email classification
+- 📊 Derived insights from text features to improve classification accuracy
+- A complete NLP-based solution aimed at spam detection and user-friendly deployment.

+---

 ### 🛒 E-Commerce Data Analysis | Python, MySQL, Power BI
 - Analyzed customer behavior, sales trends, and product performance using structured e-commerce data.
 - Queried and aggregated large datasets using **MySQL** to extract KPIs such as revenue, top-selling products, and customer value.